frederic-perez/AmE-dictionary/data/dictionary.md

 __Higgs boson__ _n_ :two: (Higgs particle, God particle) An elementary particle with zero spin and mass greater than zero, predicted to exist by electroweak theory and other gauge theories, discovered in 2012.
 __high and dry__ _adj_ :two: Abandoned, helpless. _The consumer is left high and dry._
 __high beams__
+__High Mass__ _n_ A Mass in which the celebrant is assisted by a deacon and a subdeacon and accompanied by acolytes, a thurifer, and a choir. _He celebrated high mass in his chapel and low mass afterward in his private oratory._
 __high places__ _n pl_ Positions and offices of influence and importance. _I’ve friends in high places._
 __high road__ _n_ :two: __1a__ The easiest or surest path or course. _The high road to happiness._ _Champions take the high road._ __b__ The most positive, diplomatic, or ethical course.
 __high roller__ _n_ :two: __1__ A gambler who wagers large sums. __2__ One who spends lavishly and ostentatiously on entertainment.